stategyhq/stategy-ai-employees/README.md

 ```

     This Dockerfile uses the `httpd` base image to create a new image, copies the contents of the current directory to the `/usr/local/apache2/htdocs` directory in the container, and runs the HTTP server on port 80.

+You can also use the prebuilt dockerfile and update the API Key for OpenAi.

 3. Build the Docker image using the `docker build` command: